 Mark D. Naison

-Mark Naison is Professor of History and African American Studies at Fordham University, where he also directs the Bronx African American History Project.
-He is the author of three books, including White Boy: A Memoir.
+Mark D. Naison is Professor of History and African American Studies at Fordham University, where he also directs the Bronx African American History Project.
+He is the author of three books, including Communists in Harlem During the Depression.

 "Few could have imagined the path the troubled youth would travel.
 Leaving behind a life of drugs and crime, Allen Jones became an international banker."—Roanoke College Magazine